mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 cabinet, so that they can be placed in a good line-of-sight location for the IR signals)

-* Power-sensing circuit for the Pinscape "TV ON" function (to help you implement seamless one-button startup of the whole pin cab, even when using TVs that don't remember their power state)
+* Power-sensing circuit for the Pinscape TV ON function (to help you implement seamless one-button startup of the whole pin cab, even when using TVs that don't remember their power state)